 Armed with many years of experience in simulation-based education, and the continuous strive to promote patient care and safety, CAMES is taking a huge step by partnering with the Aviation industry to establish clinical safety management systems.
 Aviation safety is rigorous and well-established and has always been an exemplar for safety systems.
 Patient safety is just as important as passenger safety and should be our top priority when patients are admitted to our hospitals.
 This is achieved by ensuring that healthcare workers are well-trained and competent to provide optimal care.
 We will use aviation-derived training frameworks to remodel our training programs and use Implementation science to ensure quality and effectiveness of our programs.

-The overall goal of these projects is to establish a safe healthcare training program that will equip health-care workers with the knowledge, skills, and attributes of professionalism needed to deliver quality patient care.
+The overall goal of these projects is to establish and implement a safe healthcare training program that will equip health-care workers with the knowledge, skills, and attributes of professionalism needed to deliver quality patient care.
 We will explore translational educational outcomes- both in the educational setting and how it impacts patientcare practices and patient outcomes.
+Finally, we will perform return-on-investment analyses for the specific case that could aid in the transformation of modern healthcare towards a better, safer, and cheaper system.

 This constellation of various expertise will form the basis of future work packages.
 We will start with Hip fracture surgery and believe that the proven positive effects and superior return-on-investment will drive the development and implementation of simulation-based education in other areas, e.g. Robotic Surgery.